the-events-calendar/advanced-post-manager/readme.txt

 = Translations =

-* Catalan
-* Czech
-* French
-* German
-* Portuguese (Brazil)
-* Portuguese (Portugal)
-* Spanish (Spain)

 Many thanks to all our translators!
-You can grab the latest translations or contribute at http://translations.theeventscalendar.com
+You can grab the latest translations or contribute at <a href=“http://m.tri.be/194h”>translations.theeventscalendar.com</a>.

 == Add-Ons ==